Ken Rockwell VS Michael Reichmann

 Finally, NO camera is any good, if you do not have Imagination.

-12. Dweezil S. Meniketti Says:
+12. Dweezil S. Meniketti says:

 While Ken Rockwell may not be a god, he does have some good insights.
 Nobody is right 100% of the time.
 And nobody is wrong 100% of the time.
 The fact is, I have put to use some of Ken’s advice and it has helped me make better pictures.